 Review of Rate of Accomplishment

 From our earlier blog post, we discussed task dependencies and how understanding these connections improve our probability of project success as it pertains to schedule.
 Additional information on dependencies can be found in our book Project Management of Complex and Embedded Systems.

 So what does it look like to monitor progress?
 We can start by sufficiently decomposing our project task via the WBS and provided description information in the WBS dictionary to the smallest level.
 This smallest level would make answering the question, are you finished with the task either a yes or a no. This is a binary (yes, no – 1, 0) easily understandable assessment of the state of completion.

 If you are a project manager or a project team member with any significant experience, you will not doubt have witnessed instances where our team members … Continue reading

 It was a beautiful weekend for working in the yard.
 Specifically, mowing the leaves as a way to mulch them and return nutrients back to the soil.
 I was fortunate that I had an interesting song playing in my head.
 Not one of those annoying ones that often can get stuck in your head and you cannot stop the recurring replay in your mind of a song that you could just barely stand to hear once.
 In this case, I had a Dire Straits song, Industrial Disease off of the Love over Gold album playing in my head, a band and a song that I have always enjoyed.

 I fancied myself a bassist when I was younger (still plunk around with my 70’s Fender P Bass).
 I listen to this song for the technical content, the complexity, the timing and even the lyrics to some lesser extent.
 I liked how the words fit together.
-As a kid or … Continue reading
+As a kid or young … Continue reading

 We see some company responses to economic downturn are to eliminate staff as if that were the only way to become a viable company once again.
 We wonder if these companies have some cost improvement methodology behind them that would give their management other options than summarily removal of personnel.
 Continue reading